-Marjorie Kelly has written several books that trace her thinking on the failures of the public corporation.
-Her latest works examine the on-the-ground movement to build a democratic economy through public ownership, employee ownership, and multi-stakeholder cooperatives.
+Marjorie Kelly has written three books that trace the failures of the extractive economy and the emerging shape of a new democratic, sustainable economy.
+These books have been published in multiple countries, including the United Kingdom, South Korea, China, Germany, Hungary, Italy, and elsewhere.
+Her latest works examine the on-the-ground movement to build a democratic economy through public ownership, employee ownership, anchor procurement, commons governance, ethical finance, and other innovations.

 The Making of a Democratic Economy (with Ted Howard)